 Sep 10, 2014

-Meditation for Parents in Chicago
+Meditation for Parents in Charleston, SC

 Have you considered that each child is a soul and thus requires slightly different direction as they grow and mature?
 In fact, it might be that 2 kids in the same home require RADICALLY different rearing because their needs are so different.
 This is one of the lesser know benefits of meditation for parents, that you can examine what you know about your children, one at a time while in meditation.
 Think of this as an amazing exploration.